Bridging Prediction and Intervention Problems in Social Systems: Evaluation Science

+A critical part of the evaluation process is operationalizing policy goals into one or more \textit{target outcomes} ($Y$) to use for evaluation.
+To set the stage for a new framework of \textit{interventional evaluation}, we overview the standard paradigm of benchmarking.
 Standard benchmarking seeks to characterize the prediction error of the ADS (e.g. a risk score denoted $R$), against a target $Y$, using a static dataset.
-Predictive models might be compared on an alphabet soup of different error metrics.
-Evaluations of predictive models based on these large shared benchmark datasets typically follow a classical train-test split. \citet{donoho2024data} attributes the success of data science to the ``frictionless reproducibility" of this exact benchmark-driven culture: shareable and open datasets, development of open-source and reproducible methodology, and competitive testing on shared benchmarks.
+Predictive models might be compared on an alphabet soup of different error metrics. \citet{donoho2024data} attributes the success of data science to the ``frictionless reproducibility" of this exact benchmark-driven culture: shareable and open datasets, development of open-source and reproducible methodology, and competitive testing on shared benchmarks.

-In many ways, ADS are not developed in this paradigm.
+In many ways, ADS are \textit{not} developed in this paradigm.
 Vendors rarely disclose inputs or their algorithmic methodology under trade-secrets protection.
 Countervailing privacy considerations often prevent disclosure of consequential individual data.
 Improvements on benchmark test sets derived from ADS might rarely translate to improvement in the domain \citep{bao2021s}.

 \begin{casestudy}[Benchmarking Evaluation of an RAI] Here we analyze a \emph{benchmark evaluation} of the COMPAS risk assessment tool~\cite{angwin2016machine}.

 Propublica replicated similar results as Northpointe for overall model accuracy, but found that although the \emph{error rates} between demographic populations were similar, Black defendants where the model was wrong were disproportionately given \emph{higher} scores.
 This indicates that the errors were distributed in a way that favored White defendants, by nudging judges to set a lower bail.
 In contrast, Black defendants with incorrect scores were likely to receive higher scores, which would nudge judges to be harsher. \end{casestudy}